 But that’s as may be.
 The Mortons are due tomorrow, Jon’s openly telling our favourite redhead that he’d like more time alone with her, and Mrs Warrender is proposing to pack the pack of them off to stay at a house called Amorys, on the Isle of Oxney.

 Let us park Jon and Penny for a while.
 In Not Scarlet But Gold the adventure part of the story was background: an activity for the remaining Lone Piners, a catalyst for David and Peter’s breakthrough into adulthood.
 In Treasure at Amorys, the situations are reversed.
 This is a conventional Lone Pine story, about treasure, and crooks trying to steal it: what growth the Warrenders undergo is background to that.

-And because this is Rye once more, and the Warrenders once more, it has to be the bloody Ballinger again: can we not have someone new?
+And how conventional it is: because this is Rye once more, and the Warrenders once more, it has to be Miss bloody Ballinger again.

-So Jon and Penny go off to Oxney for the afternoon.
+Jon and Penny have gone off to Oxney for the afternoon on their bicycles.
 They pause for a swim in the Military Canal, where Penny promptly cuts her ankle and comes all over faint, and Jon saves her without even noticing he’s manhandling her in her swimsuit, so she arrives somewhat bedraggled at Amorys, where the owner is not a Mrs Bolshaw, but rather Major Bolshaw.